 Previous GeneCards Identifiers for CBS Gene

 The protein encoded by this gene acts as a homotetramer to catalyze the conversion of homocysteine to cystathionine, the first step in the transsulfuration pathway.
 The encoded protein is allosterically activated by adenosyl-methionine and uses pyridoxal phosphate as a cofactor.
 Defects in this gene can cause cystathionine beta-synthase deficiency (CBSD), which can lead to homocystinuria.
-Multiple alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, May 2010]
+This gene is a major contributor to cellular hydrogen sulfide production.
+Multiple alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Feb 2016]

 GeneCards Summary for CBS Gene

 CBS (Cystathionine-Beta-Synthase) is a Protein Coding gene.
-Diseases associated with CBS include classic homocystinuria and homocystinuria caused by cystathionine beta-synthase deficiency.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is LOC102724560.
+Diseases associated with CBS include Homocystinuria Due To Cystathionine Beta-Synthase Deficiency and Homocystinuria Due To Cbs Deficiency.
+Among its related pathways are One carbon pool by folate and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
+An important paralog of this gene is CBSL.

 UniProtKB/Swiss-Prot for CBS Gene